daisy/pipeline-framework/Main/README.txt

  - the development site: http://code.google.com/p/daisy-pipeline/

 2. Contents of the package
 -------------------------------------------------------------------------------

-This package is a release candidate for the 1.0 version due in September 2011.
+This package is the 1.0 version of the Pipeline 2 project.

 The package includes: